ncksnydr/Dice-Roller-Alfred-Workflow/README.md

 This is a simple randomization script and is not limited to standard dice.
 As long as the syntax is followed a roll of `14d153` is still considered a valid query.

+**Developer note**: Usually I would not commit vendor files or `.png` images to a repository, but I am doing it here for both the ease-of-use of users (especially those who are not familiar with _Composer_) and for a pleasent experience with `icon.png` in the Alfred prompt.

 ### Installation

 - Download repository.